olacase/Regex-Tutorial/README.md

 therefore, it must begin and end with the given parameters within the code. otherwise, it is not a match.

 ### Quantifiers
-A quantifier is used to determine how many times a specific character or sequence characters needs to be present in order to match. if we the follwing code for matching the email:
+A quantifier is used to determine how many times a specific character or sequence of characters needs to be present in order to match. take the following code for matching the email:

 ([a-z0-9_\.-]+)

 it will match any string that contains a-z, 0-9, _, ., or -.
 The quantifier + means it must contain at least one of these to be a match.
 ### OR Operator
 The next component we will be discussing is the "or" operator.
 The "or" operator within a regular expression is defined using the | element.
 The component indicates that it could be either of the components that we are separating with the |.
 For our hex value regular expression we have
 ([a-f0-9]{6}|[a-f0-9]{3}).
 Note the or operator separating these 2 components.
 This means that our hex value could either be 6 characters [a-f0-9]{6} or 3 characters [a-f0-9]{3}.
 ### Character Classes
 With a Character Classes, you can tell the regex engine to match only one out of several characters.
 Simply place the characters you want to match between square brackets.
 If you want to match an a or an e, use [ae].
 You could use this in gr[ae]y to match either gray or grey.
 Very useful if you do not know whether the document you are searching through is written in American or British English.